Tenants: You have questions. We have answers.

 Tenants may also be responsible for a deductible amount on all maintenance calls.
 This will be stated in the lease.
 Maintenance deductible means tenants may be charged the first $xx of the cost of a maintenance call.
 This charge is added to the tenant's account and becomes rent.

 Yes.
 Tenants must change air filters at least every 3 months.
 Not doing so will eventually cause the heat or AC to stop working.
-If any HVAC damage is found to be related to unchanged air filters, tenant will be charged for the repair cost.
-This can be very expensive, so please make sure you set up some kind of reminders to change those filters every 3 months!
-We prefer to keep tenants happy with a functioning home, so we offer an optional subscription service to get your air filters changed and air vents cleaned every 3 months.
+If any HVAC damage is found to be related to unchanged or dirty air filters, tenant will be charged for the repair cost.
+This can be very expensive, so please make sure you set up some kind of reminders to change those filters regularly!
+We prefer to keep tenants happy with a functioning home, so we offer an optional subscription service to get your air filters changed every 1-3 months, your choice.
 You are free to choose to do it yourself, or opt in to the service.

 Tenants are responsible for clogged toilets or drains.
 If we must send a plumber to fix the problem, the cost will be charged to your tenant account.